You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 She usually walks solo right before the ring bearer or flower girl and is the last of the bridesmaids to enter.
 All the attention is on her for a few special seconds.

-I’ve seen maids of honor walk with the best man, hold the bride’s bouquet, even help fluff her train before she makes her entrance.
+I’ve seen maids of honor walk with the best man, hold the bride’s bouquet, and even help fluff her train before she enters.
 They wear many hats.

 But ultimately, they’re there as the bride’s biggest cheerleader and support system.
 That bond of friendship and sisterhood is so evident in their processional.